-A bit over a year ago, we launched locator maps – a map type you can use to show your readers where something has happened or is located.
+A year ago, we launched locator maps – a map type you can use to show your readers where something has happened or is located.

-We’re happy to tell you that today, our locator maps come with a shaded relief or “hillshade”.
+We’re happy to tell you that our locator maps now come with a shaded relief or “hillshade”.
 Which is a fancy form of saying that readers will now be able to see mountains and valleys in your locator maps.
-Be it the mountains in the Andes or the Alps, Mount Everest or the Grand Canyon: All terrain that goes up will now be visible as terrain that goes up.
+Be it the the Andes, the Alps, Mount Everest or just the hill at the edge of your town: All terrain that goes up will now be visibly doing so.

 Our shaded relief is available between zoom levels 3 and 12, and gets more detailed the more you zoom in.